-Pelvic organ prolapse is when 1 or more of the organs inside the pelvis (found between the waist and thighs), slip from their normal positions.
+Pelvic organ prolapse is when 1 or more organs inside the pelvis slip from their normal places.
+The pelvis is found between the waist and thighs.
 Normally, muscles and tissues in the pelvic region support the pelvic organs and hold them in place.

 A. The small intestine absorbs nutrients from food.